aissam-out/DarijaDistance/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas, suggestions, or find a bug, please open an issue or submit a pull request.
+If you have any ideas, suggestions, or find a bug, please open an issue or submit a pull request to the Github repo.

 ## Running Tests